 - Don’t use emojis and emoticons, they don’t always print as expected.

-- If you are using apps with pop-ups, ensure your read everything before clicking ahead.
+- If you’re using apps with pop-ups, ensure your read everything before clicking ahead.
 You do not have to sign up to a subscription with any of these apps and can pay-as-you-go.

 - These apps are all free to download, you only pay when you send a card.
-So feel free to download a few and play around with them to find the features you love.
-Let me know if you disagree with my top picks below in the comments.
+Feel free to download a few and play around with them to find the features you love.

 Peace, love & inspiring travel,